 - In a large pot or dutch oven, heat olive oil over medium heat.
 Once hot, add the onions and ground beef.
 Cook until it's no longer pink.
 Add minced garlic.
 Cook until garlic is fragrant, about 30 seconds.

 - Add the water, tomato paste, crushed tomatoes, Better than Bouillon Beef Base, oregano, garlic powder, onion powder, basil, bay leaf, butter, sugar, salt and pepper to the pot.

 - Mix well and cover with a tight fitted lid.
 Cook for about 30 minutes.
 Taste and adjust seasonings if you like.
 Serve hot over spaghetti.
 Enjoy!

-Meat Sauce:Make sure to use Hunts crushed tomato sauce.
-Recipe was slightly updated and added more notes on 3/11/2022
+Meat Sauce:I used Hunts tomato sauce Recipe was slightly updated 3/11/2022

 You may also like these pasta recipes